As Crypto prices plummet, our survey shows that 60% of UK investors used borrowed funds to buy their coins

 A study by KIS Finance, has revealed that over two thirds of cryptocurrency investors borrowed money to make their purchase, rather than using income and/or savings.

 Overall, more than two thirds (64%) of those who have invested in cryptos, used one or more credit facilities to do so.
-Whilst this may have seemed like a good investment strategy at the time, prices of the main cryptocurrencies have fallen by as much as 100% in the last month.
+Whilst this may have seemed like a good investment strategy at the time, prices of the main cryptocurrencies have fallen by as much as approaching 50% in the last 7 days.
 This dramatic fall will leave many facing huge losses, whilst still saddled with the cost of repaying their original borrowing.

 There are many examples of those who have made their fortunes in the market, such as Ethereum’s creator, Vitalik Buterin, and Coinbase founder, Brian Armstrong, who became billionaires due to the exponential growth in the cryptocurrency industry in the last couple of years.